gaultier/blog/how_should_your_mutex_be_named.md

 [...]
 ```

 Very useful.
-The tool can do much more, but that's enough for us to discover that there isn't *one* naming convention in this case.
-Also, the mutex is not always named after the variable it protects.
+The tool can do much more, but that's enough for us to discover that there isn't *one* naming convention in use.
+Also, the mutex is not always named after the variable it protects (e.g.: `mutex` protects `seq`).

 So, is there at least a convention used in the majority of cases?
+How can we get aggregate the results?

 ## A naming convention to rule them all